chadmadna/loan-service/README.md

     - 1 superuser (user: `admin@loanservice.io`, pass: `@admin`)
     - 1 staff (user: `staff@loanservice.io`, pass: `@staff`)
     - 1 field validator (user: `field.validator@loanservice.io`, pass: `@field.validator`)
-- Additional users with custom emails can be registered by executing `make register-user`.
+- Additional users with custom emails can be registered by modifying seed data in `database/seed.go` and running `make seed-db` once database is up.
 See the [Quickstart](#quickstart) section for more details.

 ### Loans
 - A loan can be in the following states: `[proposed, approved, invested, disbursed]`.
 The state change must move forward in that order.